NEFSC/READ-PSB-LWT-narwss_rwsas_apps/README.md

 # narwss_rwsas_apps

-For more info on this app, please check out the Wiki as well as the section in the Shiny Book: https://nefsc.github.io/NEFSC-shiny-book/shiny-apps.html#northeast-right-whale-shiny-apps
+For more info on this app, please check out the Wiki as well as the section in this Shiny Book: https://nefsc.github.io/NEFSC-shiny-book/shiny-apps.html#northeast-right-whale-shiny-apps

 ## Getting Started